-OBJECTIVE 8: Support development which encourages sustainable tourism and recreation, and provides opportunities for enjoying the Park's special qualities.
-Policies: SP46, DP47 Planning applications for new or improved visitor facilities and accommodation To ensure the four defined villages remain the focus for visitor facilities and accommodation NFNPA OBJECTIVE 9: Reduce the impacts of traffic on the special qualities of the National Park and support a range of sustainable transport alternatives within the Park.
+INDICATOR TARGET DATA SOURCE OBJECTIVE 8: Support development recreation, and provides opportuniti Policies: SP46, DP47 Planning applications for new or improved visitor facilities and accommodation To ensure the four Defined Villages remain the focus for visitor facilities and accommodation NFNPA OBJECTIVE 9: Reduce the impacts of traffic on the special qualities of the National Park and support a range of sustainable transport alternatives within the Park.

 Policies: SP54; SP55 Level of road traffic in the Forest, especially on A31 - Department for Transport daily flow statistics; Hampshire County Council Animal accidents involving commoners' stock within the National Park - Verderers of the New Forest Enhancements to public rights of way Increase / improve footpaths, cycleways and bridleways Hampshire County Council, Wiltshire Council Numbers of people using the New Forest Tour Bus and Beach Bus Year on year increase NFNPA

-Annex 1: The special qualities of the New Forest National Park
+The special qualities of the New Forest National Park

 - A1.1 The special qualities of the New Forest are those qualities that define it, make it unique and immediately recognisable and, when taken together, distinguish it from all other parts of the country. - A1.2 These qualities are fundamental to the two purposes of the National Park and are the underlying reason for its designation.
-Although particular features that we value about the New Forest today may alter over time, conserving the essence of the place, and ensuring its uniqueness can be experienced by future generations, is the central priority for the National Park and is at the heart of this Management Plan. - A1.3 The special qualities of the New Forest, identified through public consultation in 200750, are: - the New Forest's outstanding natural beauty: the sights, sounds and smells of ancient woodland with large veteran trees, heathland, bog, autumn colour and an unspoilt coastline, with views of the Solent and Isle of Wight.
+Although particular features that we value about the New Forest today may alter over time, conserving the essence of the place, and ensuring its uniqueness can be experienced by future generations, is the central priority for the National Park and is at the heart of this Local Plan.

+The special qualities of the New Forest, identified through public consultation in 2007 are:

+the New Forest's outstanding natural beauty: the sights, sounds and smells of ancient woodland with large veteran trees, heathland, bog, autumn colour and an unspoilt coastline, with views of the Solent and Isle of Wight.